rrbarrero/credit-fraud/README.md

 1. Download the dataset from the Kaggle competition page.
 2. Place the dataset files inside a `dataset/` folder at the root of the project.
-3. Execute the entire pipeline using the following command:
+3. Execute the entire pipeline using the following command (*you will need uv*):
     ```sh
     make run
     ```